 In late summer, a mature bumble bee nest ultimately contains about 50-400 bees and brood (larvae and pupae) at any given time.
 In the late summer only males (drones) and new queens are reared in the nest.
 Once these new queens emerge, they mate and find a suitable place to overwinter.
 The males, workers, old queen, and any virgin new queens die with the onset of cold weather.

-Defense of the nest is usually done via their relatively smooth stingers which can be used repeatedly.
+Bumble bees may defend their nests using their stingers, which they can use to sting repeatedly.
 Some species will also spray feces, and some cover the intruder with regurgitated honey.
 People sensitive to insect venom should exercise care around bumble bee nests.
 The sting of bumble bees is sharply painful and usually results in considerable swelling.

 During the day, find the location of each nest by observing where the bees disappear into the ground, grass clump, or structure.
 The location of the entry hole can be marked with a small, brightly colored object placed near it to facilitate discovery by the pest management professional who comes to treat the colony.
 Under no circumstances should the entrance hole to a structural nest be closed off until the colony has been destroyed.

 Bumble Bees are considered beneficial insects because they pollinate the flowers of many plant species.
+Typically they nest away from people and structures.
+Nest treatments should be a final resort.
 However, if their nest is located in or close to an occupied structure or recreational area, then control is warranted.

 When you contact a Plunkett’s Pest Control technician, they’ll come to your home or business and will liberally inject a residual insecticide dust into the nest entrance.
 For structural nests, the cavity will be treated with a dust or aerosol formulation but the entrance will not be sealed until the colony has been destroyed.
 Treated structural nests will be removed, if accessible, to prevent future problems with secondary pests, such as dermestid beetles, wax moths and psocids.